-There are three main ways that piggybacking occurs: getting credit with a co-signer, being a joint credit account holder, or becoming an authorized user.
+There are three main ways that piggybacking occurs: getting credit with a co-signer, becoming a joint credit account holder, or becoming an authorized user.

-As joint account holders, two parties apply for one account that they can both use.
-Both parties have full access to the account and both are held fully responsible for the account.
+As joint account holders, two parties apply for one account that they can both use equally.
+Both parties have full access to the account and both are held fully responsible for the debt.
 Joint accounts are most commonly used by spouses with shared finances.

 You’re probably already familiar with the concept of piggybacking credit as an authorized user.
 The classic example is parents who add their children as authorized users of their credit cards for the purpose of helping them build a credit history.
-Often, the young adult does not even get a credit card, so they can’t make charges to the account—the goal is solely to have the account show up on their credit report.
+Often, the young adult does not even get a credit card, so they can’t make purchases—the goal is solely to have the account history show up on their credit report.

 While there are many ways to increase your credit score quickly, not all of them are conducive to building credit, which means strengthening your credit profile with additional accounts.

 Credit repair techniques may promise to boost credit scores fast, but removing information from your credit report doesn’t help you build credit.
 To truly build or rebuild credit, you need to add positive credit history to your credit report.

 Building credit for long-term success involves establishing a mix of different types of credit accounts, including credit cards and loans.
 These foundational accounts, with time, will aid in boosting your credit score to its highest potential.

 However, if you need to build credit fast, you’ll have to take a different approach.
 Primary accounts need time to age and accumulate positive payment history before they can start to increase your credit score.
 And if you are starting with bad credit or no credit at all, it can be hard to get approved for credit accounts by relying solely on your own credit record.